These destinations have scrapped all travel restrictions

 More than a dozen destinations have ended all Covid-related travel rules

-Sweden and Latvia lifted their remaining travel restrictions on Friday, joining a growing pack of European countries that have done away with all testing and vaccine passport rules for holidaymakers.
+The Czech Republic dropped its remaining Covid travel restrictions on Saturday, joining a growing pack of European countries that have done away with all testing and vaccine passport rules for holidaymakers.

 All of these countries have now removed both entry requirements such as tests and proof of vaccination, and most of their rules on the ground (with masks recommended or advised in certain spaces, such as on public transport).